-CU to build a Centre of Active Ageing to support the health of seniors
+CU is building a Centre of Active Ageing to support the health of seniors

 Bratislava 16 April 2019: The favourable effects of physical activity for seniors, who are among the most passive groups of the population, is something a new project at Comenius University is hoping to implement based on the results of research so far.
 The aim of the Slovak and Austrian project partners is to improve the conditions for the effective provision of preventive care and support for the health of the elderly and thus contribute to their better social inclusion.

 By: CU Public Relations Office

 At 12 pm on 25 April 2019, the Centre of Active Ageing project will be presented at the Faculty of Physical Education and Sport.
 The project’s ambassadors are the television presenter and author of television programmes Alena Heribanová and the sports commentator and journalist Dušan Gabáni, who are both graduates of the university and who will take part in the project’s presentation.